As a Passport Acceptance Facility, the Clerk of the Board of Supervisors is responsible for the following:

 - Government or Military Identification that has the signature of the bearer

 - Foreign passports for parents or legal guardians applying for minors

 - A valid Pilot's license issued by the FAA

 For your convenience, the Clerk of the Board offers passport photo services.
 Passport photos are $10.

-Passports require two fees:
+Passport applications require two fees:

-cards are not accepted.
+debit cards are not accepted.

 The total fee will depend on whether you select to apply for a passport card, a passport book, or both.
 The U.S. Passport Card can be used to enter the United States from Canada, Mexico, the Caribbean, and Bermuda at land border crossings or sea ports-of-entry and is more convenient and less expensive than a passport book.
 The passport card cannot be used for international travel by air.